 Your wound will be checked before you leave hospital.
-In most cases, the stitches are dissolvable and will not need to be removed.
-If you have surgical taping in layers across your surgical wound, this is to remain in place until you see your consultant two weeks after your surgery.
+In most cases the stitches are dissolvable and will not need to be removed.
+All dressings should be removed to assist with healing so you should ask the nurse at your GP surgery to remove them five days after your operation.